Health Risks of Aluminum

 (Sources: WHO; Alzheimer’s Association)

-To reduce potential risks, consider using alternatives such as stainless steel, cast iron, or glass cookware, especially for acidic recipes.
+To reduce potential health risks of cooking with aluminum cookware, consider using alternatives such as stainless steel, cast iron, or glass cookware, especially for acidic recipes.
 These options provide safe, durable, and non-reactive surfaces for cooking without the concern of aluminum leaching.

 Aluminum compounds are commonly used in antiperspirants to block sweat glands and reduce perspiration.
 While effective at keeping you dry, there are ongoing concerns about potential health effects from aluminum exposure through the skin.